kligunov-id/Vector/README.md

 # Vector

-Vector is implemented in custom_vector.h
+Vector is implemented in vector.hpp

 Testing is done by test.cpp